Teen Charged In 8-Year-Old Melissa Ortega's Murder Has Criminal Record For Carjacking And Gun Charges

 “Any available information regarding the minor’s background will be provided to the court at the bail hearing tomorrow,” State’s Attorney’s office spokeswoman Tandra Simonton said.

-So far, the 16-year-old accused gunman has not been identified, but is due to appear in court tomorrow, to face charges as an adult.
+So far, the 16-year-old accused gunman has not been identified, but is due to appear in court on Thursday, to face charges as an adult.

 Chicago Police Supt.
 David Brown said the teen was charged with one felony count of first-degree murder and felony count of attempted first-degree murder and two felony counts of aggravated discharge of a firearm in the Little Village shooting that killed Melissa as she was walking with her mother on Saturday.